MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/base-configuration-dev-test-environment.md

 Next, connect to the APP1 virtual machine using the APP1 local administrator account name and password, and then open a Windows PowerShell command prompt.

-To check name resolution and network communication between APP1 and DC1, run the **ping dc1.corp.contoso.com** command and verify that there are four replies.
+To check name resolution and network communication between APP1 and DC1, run the **ping dc1.corp.contoso.com** command and check that there are four replies.

 Next, join the APP1 virtual machine to the CORP domain with these commands at the Windows PowerShell prompt.